Day 1: Arrive in Tokyo; Airport Pick-up

 Takayama Jinya

-► Dinner Recommendation: Try Best Hida Beef in Takayama The restaurant Shikinogochiso Mitsuiwa featuring best Hida beef is worth trying.
+► Dinner Recommendation: Try Takayama’s Culinary Gem – Hida Beef The restaurant Shikinogochiso Mitsuiwa featuring the best Hida beef is worth trying.
 Hida Beef is a highly regarded brand of wagyu beef in Gifu region of central Japan.
-Here, you could taste the local food like the finest quality beef, with perfect marbling, bright color, tender texture and fresh aroma.
+Here, you could taste the finest quality beef, with perfect marbling, bright color, tender texture and fresh aroma.
 Enjoy the distinctive smooth and slightly sweet taste.
 Meals: Breakfast Accommodation: Takayama Green Hotel (4 stars)

 |